 Eight aircraft eventually operated in New Zealand - seven for Union Airways/NAC and one for Trans Island Airways.
-The aircraft collection has a complete example of the Electra on display, along with the fuselage of a further aircraft mounted as a cut away display.
+The Motat aircraft collection has a complete example of the Electra on display, along with the fuselage of a further aircraft mounted as a cut-away display.
 This fuselage was displayed for a long period at the main MOTAT one site, with the complete aircraft on display outside the Pioneers of Aviation buildings.

 Electras were replaced by larger capacity ex-military Lodestars and DC-3s after the war.